dendibakh/dendibakh.github.io/_drafts/PT/post.md

 For initial analysis you can start with traditional sampling and then zoom in using PT.

+### Comparison with Intel LBR

+We do not trace program on a BB basis.
+This would increase overhead much.
+BB are usually across 5 instructions.

+LBR can only get timing for taken branches while PT encodes conditional branches regardlessly.

+This technology does not depend on the interupts (PMI) which other PerfMon features (like PEBS and LBR) do.
+Much more useful for real-time systems, because you don't need to interupt the CPU to get out the data.
+This is definetly a shift from using PMI tracing into something new.

 Power event trace.

+### References and links

 There is similar kind of technique used in Windows ETW traces which can be used for analyzing performance glitches.
 Bruce Dawson has a lot of interesting articles on his [blog](https://randomascii.wordpress.com/).
 He has ETW traces turned on `24/7` on his machines which allows him to capture what was going on in the last minute or so.
 By analyzing those postmortem traces he was able to root cause many interesting bugs including [this](https://randomascii.wordpress.com/2012/09/04/windows-slowdown-investigated-and-identified/), [this](https://randomascii.wordpress.com/2016/03/08/power-wastage-on-an-idle-laptop/) or [this](https://randomascii.wordpress.com/2018/08/16/24-core-cpu-and-i-cant-type-an-email-part-one/).